• Blogs

 In the PMBOK 8th edition, it does not matter which type of project approach you are using; it is completely outcome based.

-The PMBOK 8th edition acknowledges that project managers still need a structured guideline on how to manage and deliver projects effectively.
+The PMBOK 8th edition believes that project managers need a structured guideline on how to manage and deliver projects effectively.

 Blending the 6th and 7th Editions